pomonam/kronfluence/DOCUMENTATION.md

 - `cached_activation_cpu_offload`: Computing the per-sample-gradient requires saving the intermediate activation in memory.
 You can set `cached_activation_cpu_offload=True` to cache these activations in CPU.
 This is helpful for dealing with OOMs, but will make the overall computation slower.
 - `lambda_iterative_aggregate`: Whether to compute the Lambda matrices with for-loops instead of batched matrix multiplications.
-This is helpful for reducing peak memory, as it avoids holding multiple copies of tensors with the same shape as the per-sample-gradient.
+This is helpful for reducing peak GPU memory, as it avoids holding multiple copies of tensors with the same shape as the per-sample-gradient.
 - `shared_parameters_exist`: Specifies whether the shared parameters exist in the forward pass.
 - `per_sample_gradient_dtype`: `dtype` for computing per-sample-gradient.
 You can also use `torch.bfloat16` or `torch.float16`.
 - `lambda_dtype`: `dtype` for computing Lambda matrices.
 You can also use `torch.bfloat16` or `torch.float16`.
+Recommended to use `torch.float32`.

 **Dealing with OOMs.** Here are some steps to fix Out of Memory (OOM) errors.
 1. Try reducing the `per_device_batch_size` when fitting Lambda matrices.
 2. Try setting `lambda_iterative_aggregate=True` or `cached_activation_cpu_offload=True`.
 (Try out `lambda_iterative_aggregate=True` first.)
-3. Try using lower precision for `lambda_dtype`.
+3. Try using lower precision for `per_sample_gradient_dtype` and `lambda_dtype`.
 4. Try using `lambda_module_partition_size > 1`.

 ### FAQs